postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/run-button-API.md

 The Run in Postman API uses the `_pm()` method to create or update environments in your website's client-side code through existing dynamic Run in Postman buttons.

-As another example, you can use the API to pass login credentials to Postman:
+As another example, you can use the API to pass sign in credentials to Postman:

 ```javascript
 _pm('env.create', 'Spotify', {